The change is expected to make adopting the leases standard easier for some land easements.

-Here’s what organizations need to consider as they implement the new FASB rules — and why it’s smart to start that work promptly.
+Organizations need to consider several factors as they implement new FASB rules — and it’s smart to start that work promptly.